Editor in Chief

 is Robert Schirmer Professor of English at Princeton University and editor of PMLA, the official journal of the Modern Languages Association (MLA).
 His major fields of research and teaching are the Anglophone literatures and cultures of Africa, India, the Caribbean, and Postcolonial Britain, the “Black” Atlantic and the African Diaspora.
 He is the author of many books and articles including Slavery and the Culture of Taste (Princeton University Press, 2011), winner of multiple prizes, Writing in Limbo: Modernism and Caribbean Literature, and Maps of Englishness: Writing Identity in the Culture of Colonialism.

 is Professor of Russian Literature at University of Oxford, and Fellow at St Edmund Hall, Oxford.
 His research interests include Russian poetry, literary history, Enlightenment writing and history of ideas, and translation.
-His recent publications include A History of Russian Literature (with Mark Lipovetsky, Irina Reyfman, and Stephanie Sandler) (Oxford University Press, 2018) and Selected Letters of Catherine the Great (trans. and ed. with introduction and notes by Andrew Kahn and Kelsey Rubin-Detlev) (Oxford University Press, 2018).
+He has written and edited books about Alexander Pushkin, and is also author of A History of Russian Literature (with Mark Lipovetsky, Irina Reyfman, and Stephanie Sandler) (Oxford University Press, 2018) and Selected Letters of Catherine the Great (trans. and ed. with introduction and notes by Andrew Kahn and Kelsey Rubin-Detlev) (Oxford University Press, 2018).
+His translation with Irina Reyfman of Alexander Radishchev’s radical work of travel literature, Journey from St Petersburg to Moscow (1790) was published in 2020 by Columbia University Press and was awarded the ‘Best Book of the Year-Literary Translation’ by the American Association of Teachers of Slavic and East European Literatures.
+He is the author of Mandelstam’s Worlds: Poetry, Politics, and Identity in a Revolutionary Age (OUP, 2020) and has also written The Short Story: A Very Short Introduction (2021).
+Current projects include more work on modern Russian poetry and a long-gestating monograph Enlightenment in Russia: A History.

 is Professor and Director, Center for Performance Studies at the University of California, Los Angeles.
 Her research interests cover a wide range of academic disciplines, such as East Asian performance and visual culture, gender and nationalism, Korean cultural studies, Russian literature and Slavic folklore.
 Her publications have appeared in English, German, Korean, Polish and Russian while her research has been acknowledged by the International Federation for Theatre Research's New Scholar's Prize (2004), the American Society for Theater Research Fellowship (2006), the Library of Congress Kluge Fellowship (2006-7) and the Academy of Korean Studies Research Grant (2008, 2010, 2015-2020), among others.